Last reviewed 12 December 2024

 Applicable to: third country (non-EU/non-EFTA) nationals visiting for short stay (max 90 in 180 days), both visa-exempt and visa-requiring, of all ages although collection of biometric data varies by age.
 See question 1 in FAQs for exemptions.

-System: EES will replace manual stamping in a passport and collection of biometric data will be required:
+System: EES will replace manual stamping in a passport (after end of 6 month progressive start of operations) and collection of biometric data will be required:

 Age 12 and above – facial image and fingerprints